Ultimate Guide to Your Skin Barrier

 How to fix a damaged skin barrier

 These steps could help fortify and support your skin’s moisture barrier, for skin that appears healthy and smooth.

 - Choose a gentle cleanser that’s also moisturizing, such as Crème Mousse Confort

 - Use a serum that supports and strengthens the skin barrier.
-In the daytime, apply Advanced Genifique Face Serum, which is formulated with ceramides and hyaluronic acid.
-At night, for an intense treatment, use an overnight, barrier-restoring formula such as Absolue Bi-Ampoule Serum Treatment.
+In the daytime, apply Advanced Genifique Face Serum, which is formulated with Hyaluronic Acid, Vitamin C, and Bifidus Prebiotic both day and night.

 - Apply a moisturizer, of course.
 Rénergie Lift Multi-Action Day Cream contains hyaluronic acid — as does Rénergie Lift Multi-Action Night Cream for your nighttime skincare routine.

 - During the day, always wear sunscreen, such as UV Expert Aquagel Sunscreen, to help defend against oxidative stress from sunlight and take other sun protection measures.